When the Tracy-Singh product of matrices represents a certain operation on linear operators: Preliminaries on solutions of the Yang-Baxter equation (YBE)

-The pair $(Z,t)$ is a set-theoretic solution called \emph{the direct product of $(X,r)$ and $(Y,s)$}. \end{defn} To make the paper self-contained, we prove in Lemma \ref{lem-new--invol+braided} that $(Z,t)$ is indeed a set-theoretic solution and that it inherits the properties of non-degeneracy and involutivity from $(X,r)$ and $(Y,s)$.
+The pair $(Z,t)$ is a st-YBE called \emph{the direct product of $(X,r)$ and $(Y,s)$}. \end{defn} To make the paper self-contained, we prove in Lemma \ref{lem-new--invol+braided} that $(Z,t)$ is indeed a st-YBE and that it inherits the properties of non-degeneracy and involutivity from $(X,r)$ and $(Y,s)$.
 To shorten notation, we identify $Z$ with another set of elements in bijection with $X \times Y$, and we write:

 where $g_i^k$ and $f_j^l$, $1 \leq i,j \leq n$, $1 \leq k,l \leq n'$ are defined by:

 That is, in other words, $g_i^k(x_j,y_l)\,=\,(x_{\sigma_i(j)}\,,\, y_{\alpha_k(l)})$ and $ f_j^l(x_i,y_k)\,=\,(x_{\gamma_j(i)}, y_{\beta_l(k)})$, or $g_i^k\,=\, \sigma_i \times \alpha_k$ and $f_j^l\,=\,\gamma_j \times \beta_l$.